-#1 Take a look at the Endpapers.
+#1 Take a look at the Endpapers .
 There is always a reason why endpapers are either a plain color or have a specific pattern.
-What do you notice about these endpapers, and is it a clue to anything you might see in the rest of the book?

-#2 Notice the two-page spread that contains three elements; the title, dedication, and copyright, which are all part of the Front Matter.
+What do you notice about these endpapers, and is it a clue to anything you might see in the rest of the book? #2 Notice the two-page spread that contains three elements; the title, dedication, and copyright, which are all part of the Front Matter .
 What do you notice in the dedication that makes it special to IRW?
-Who is the Publisher and what year was it published?

-#3 Most of Chris's illustrations are full page spreads, how many are NOT?
-Look through the whole book to find out!

-together as one image.
-A full-page spread includes two pages viewed

-#4 Find a page with an example of onomatopoeia.
-Which book element does this represent?

-- Gutter

-- Typography/Design

-- sound like the noise they describe. ated with (such as Buzz!
-Hiss!
-Bam!).
-Words that or action by a vocal imitation of the sound associ-Onomatopoeia.
-Definition: The naming of a thing

-#5 Find the page that has the dog's leash crossing the Gutter.

-#6 The Front Matter in this book gives us a clue as to what time of day our story begins.
+Who is the Publisher and what year was it published? #3 Most of Chris's illustrations are full page spreads , how many are NOT?
+Look through the whole book to find out! pəməin səbed ont səpnjou peads abed-IInJ A #4 Find a page with an example of onomatopoeia.
+Which pook element does this rebresent.
+Onomatopoeia.
+Mhich pook element does this rebresent?
+Office #5 Find the page that has the dog's leash crossing the Gutter . #6 The Front Matter in this book gives us a clue as to what time of day our story begins.
 What time of day is it and what do you notice in the story that makes you say that?

-Morning / Afternoon / Evening Because I/we noticed:

-#7 Find the page with the only real photograph, not a drawn illustration.
+Morning / Afternoon / Evening Because I/we noticed: #7 Find the page with the only real photograph, not a drawn illustration.
 Hint: It is located in the Author's Note.
 Which element includes the Author's Note in this book?

-- Cover

-- Format

-- Back Matter

-#7BONUS: Find two more author friends of IRW.
-Hint: They can be found on IRW's website under authors and illustrators.

-#8 Every artist uses a different medium.
+Cover Format Back Matter #7BONUS: Find two more author friends of IRW.
+Hint: They can be found on IRW's website under authors and illustrators. #8 Every artist uses a different medium.
 You can often find this information within the front matter.
 What medium did Chris use to create the illustrations in the book?

-- Graphite pencils
+Graphite pencils Watercolor Gouache

-- Watercolor

-- Gouache